firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 LILO is the lightest bootloader currently available.
 It's development was discontinued in Dec.
 2015 , but it still works perfectly fine with ext4 filesystems.
 The configuration file is very straightforward and it requires updating so don't you forget to update LILO once you're done editing its configuration file.
 <br/>
 <br/>
 It also has another limitation, that is you can't use more than one initrd.
-So if you had your microcode updates in an initrd, they won't work with LILO, but don't worry DOTSLASHLINUX has guides on booting without an initrd and building microcode updates directly into the kernel.
+So if you had your microcode updates in an initrd, they won't work with LILO, but don't worry ./LINUX has guides on booting without an initrd and building microcode updates directly into the kernel.
 <br/>
 <br/>
 On the other hand, EXTLINUX is another flavor of Syslinux the lightweight bootloader.
 It has a simple configuration, supports <mark>ext2, ext3, ext4, BTRFS, NTFS, FAT12, FAT16, FAT32, XFS, UFS and FFS</mark> and it doesn't require updating once you're done with editing its configuration file, which is impressive once you start to count the number of times you forgot to update your GRUB or LILO config.